Deterministic Langevin Monte Carlo with Normalizing Flows for Bayesian Inference: Langevin and Fokker-Planck equations

 If we replace the stochastic velocity in the Langevin equation \ref{Lan3} with the deterministic velocity in equation \ref{fp}, we obtain the deterministic Langevin equation \citep{2020Entrp..22..802M,song2020score},

-Equation \ref{Lan4} gives the dynamics of a particle representation of density $q(\bi{x}(t))$, which in the large time limit $t\rightarrow \infty$ converges to the same distribution as the solution of the stochastic Langevin equation \ref{Lan3}.
-This follows from the fact that the stationary solution of equation \ref{Lan4}, $\dot{\bi{x}}(t)=0$ is given by $V(\bi{x}(t))= U(\bi{x})+\rm{c}$, with c being a constant independent of $\bi{x}$, which must thus be equal to $\log p(\bi{y})$, since $q(\bi{x}(t))$ is normalized.
+Equation \ref{Lan4} gives the dynamics of a particle representation of the density $q(\bi{x}(t))$, which in the large time limit $t\rightarrow \infty$ converges to the same distribution as the solution of equation \ref{Lan3}.
+This follows from the fact that the stationary solution of equation \ref{Lan4}, $\dot{\bi{x}}(t)=0$ is given by $V(\bi{x}(t))= U(\bi{x}(t))+\rm{c}$, with c being a constant independent of $\bi{x}$, which must thus be equal to $\log p(\bi{y})$, since $q(\bi{x}(t))$ is normalized.
 There is no stochastic noise in Equation \ref{Lan4}, so it can be interpreted as a deterministic analog of the Langevin equation, which is a first order equation for velocity.

-The main difficulty in solving equation \ref{Lan4} is the instantaneous density term $q(\bi{x}(t))$ needed to obtain $V(\bi{x})$.
-Here we solve this by evolving $N$ particles together, using NF to evaluate their particle density.
-While this makes the particles interacting, in the limit of large $N$ the particle evolution is independent, and each particle becomes an independent sample.
-Furthermore, we can use NF to do MH adjustment and make the method unbiased (section \ref{sec3}).
+The main difficulty in solving equation \ref{Lan4} is the instantaneous density term $q(\bi{x}(t))$ needed to obtain $V(\bi{x}(t))$.
+Here we solve this by evolving $N$ particles together, using NFs to evaluate their particle density.
+While this makes the particles interacting, in the limit of large $N$ the particle evolution is independent.
+Furthermore, we can use the NF to do MH adjustment to correct for imperfect NF density estimation (Section \ref{sec3}).
 Upon time discretization of Equation \ref{Lan4} we obtain Algorithm \ref{alg1}.
+A detailed discussion of the algorithm implementation is given in Appendix \ref{app: dlmc_algo}.
 We initialize at $t=0$ by providing initial samples drawn at random from the known prior distribution $p(\bi{x})$, similar to Sequential Monte Carlo \citep{del2006sequential}.
-This has several positive features: since the posterior is proportional to prior times likelihood, the prior always covers the posterior.
+This has several positive features: since the posterior is proportional to the prior times the likelihood, the prior always covers the posterior.
 Moreover, when the likelihood is weakly informative the convergence of DLMC is fast.
-We then apply DLMC gradient update to obtain the particle positions update.
+We then apply DLMC gradient updates to obtain the particle position updates.
 When initializing from the prior the initial density distribution cancels out the prior in the target, and the initial gradient update is the log likelihood term $\bi{\nabla} \mathcal{L}(\bi{x})$.